 Social services may only be provided on the basis of the registration of the provider of the social services.
 Registration is understood to mean the issue of licences to provide concrete types of services.
 These licenses are issued by regional authorities in administrative proceedings based on an assessment of whether the provider is capable of meeting all the conditions prescribed by the Act.
-The meeting of all the conditions prescribed by the Act, including the quality standards of social services, is controlled in the form of an inspection of the social services.
-If the provider does not meet these conditions, the licence to provide these social services is the compliance with human rights when providing social services.
+The meeting of all the conditions prescribed by the Act.
+The meeting of services, is controlled in the form of an inspection made of the social services.
+If the provider does not meet these conditions, the licence to provide these social services may be withdrawn.
+The fundamental measure of the quality of social services is the compliance with human rights when providing social services.